GarageGames/Torque3D/README.md

 ###### .09a
  - will go in separate stages (a to e)
  - a is being done, integration of last dev-head changes to grab fixes.
- - b is removing old templates and finishing to fix GreedBase and GreedBaseGame
+ - b is removing old templates and finishing to fix GreedBaseGame
  - c is re-adding base gmk scripts, test its core functionalities
  - d is the 'tech' part : reintroduce sunbokeh, shaders etc
  - e is the release candidate for 1.0